 Diabetes is a metabolic kapha type of disorder in which diminished functioning of agni (digestive fire) leads to a tendency toward high blood sugar.
-Try these pranayam for diabetes cure.
+Try pranayama for the diabetes cure.

 Kapalabhati is a Sanskrit word where ‘Kapala’ means skull, and ‘bhati’ means "to shine."
 This dynamic purification exercise has noteworthy benefits like providing a bath of recently sanitised blood to the brain and clearance of nasal passages.